 2 Brandts Buys, Johann Sebastian.
 1924.
 "Uitslag van de Prijsvraag inzake een Javaansch muziekschrift."
 Namens de jury ...
 [Result of the contest as regards a notational system for Javanese music.
 On behalf of the jury. ...]
 Djåwå, 4: 1-17.
 From here on referred to as: B.B.1.
-3 De the Destruction of the problem of the
+3 De the Deserve to the term of the problem of the proble